Okayode97/Document_Summariser/README.md

 - Deploy the tool
     - Deploy the tool and add in user features to allow for personalisation with the tool.

-The suggested plan is not concentre and could change or be adapated as needed.
+The suggested plan is not concentre and could change or be adapted as needed.